 Having the right combination of both educational qualifications and experience can help get you off to a great start when aiming to become a successful medical writer.

-To be successful as a medical writer, you need to possess a number of skills.
+To be successful as a medical writer, you need to possess certain skills.

 Excellent written and verbal communication is key, as you will often need to explain complex scientific concepts to different audiences.

 An understanding of medical terminology and the ability to work with multiple sources of information is also essential.
-Attention to detail is important in order to ensure accuracy in your writing.
+Attention to detail is important to ensure accuracy in your writing.